hemantksingh/vidhi/README.md

 $ npm start
 ```

 Your app should now be running on [localhost:4000](http://localhost:4000/).
+Mongo db REST api should be available on [localhost:28017](http://localhost:28017/).

 ### Networking
 Configured for private network on static IP: 192.168.33.10, with port :4000 forwarded.